yh2fire/doubo/README.md

 # doubo
 Place a buy and a sell order in one go on MetaTrader5.

+## Disclaimer

+This tool is provided for informational purposes only and does not constitute financial advice.
+Users should consult with a qualified financial advisor before making any trading decisions.
+Additionally, opening two positions in opposite directions simultaneously may violate regulations or policies of certain brokers.
+Use this tool at your own risk.

 ## Pre-requisite

 `doubo` interacts with MetaTrader5 to place orders.